PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

-If you examine the machine-generated DAX expressions for measures inside the **Translated Localized Labels** table, you will see they are based on the same pattern shown earlier which uses **USERCULTURE** to determine the language of the current user.
+If you examine the machine-generated DAX expressions for measures inside the **Translated Localized Labels** table, you will see they are based on the same DAX pattern shown earlier.
+First, this pattern uses the DAX functions **USERCULTURE** and **LEFT** to determine the 2-character language ID of the current user.
+The pattern then uses the **SWITCH** function to return the best translation for the current user.
+Note that this DAX pattern falls back on the translations of the default language for the project’s underlying dataset if no match is found with a secondary language.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image41.png"
-style="width:2.23178in;height:1.60909in" />
+style="width:3.96281in;height:2.85714in" />

 You must remember to execute **Generate Translated Localized Labels Table** anytime you make changes to the **Localized Labels** table.
 Keep